jrruethe/jrruethe.github.io/source/_posts/2015-08-02-singletons.markdown

 date: 2015-08-02 15:55:58 -0400
 comments: true
 categories:
+ - C++
 ---

 The Singleton pattern is a design pattern that restricts the instantiation of a class to one object.
 It is typically used for solving the problem of resource contention, such that you need to manage a single instance of a resource.
 Singletons are misunderstood and difficult to implement correctly, hopefully this post can clear things up.

+{% more %}

 It is known as an anti-pattern in that it is often misused or abused to the point where it can have a negative effect on a code base.
 Opponents to Singletons compare them to global variables, but that is not entirely true; As an object-oriented pattern, they can implement interfaces and be subclassed, which gives them more useful properties than a normal global.
 That said, Singletons are considered harmful[^1] for a variety of reasons: